Planning a trip to Merida? Here are our picks...

 Book a day trip exploring cenotes

-See the wonders of the Chichen Itza Mayan Ruins, one of the Seven Wonders of the World.
+See the wonders of the Chichen Itza Mayan Ruins, one of the Seven Wonders of the World (and read our Chichen Itza guide before you go).